NEWS

 SUPPORT us

-On the occasion of the payment of your income tax return by 730, or CUD in Italy, you can sign up to donate 5x1000 of your tax in favor of the European Institute of Oncology (IEO), thus sustaining research, innovation and cure.
+When submitting your income tax return via the 730 or CUD forms, you can designate 5x1000 of your tax to the European Institute of Oncology (IEO), helping to advance research, innovation, and treatment.